List of Liberty ships (S–Samtyne): Samdaring

 was built by New England Shipbuilding Corporation.
 Her keel was laid on 24 January 1944.
 She was launched on 11 March and delivered on 23 March.
 To the MoWT under Lend-Lease.
 Operated under the management of Prince Line Ltd. Sold in 1947 to Furness, Withy & Co. and renamed Pacific Ranger.
 Sold in 1952 to Compania Navigation Somelga, Panama and renamed San Dimitris.
 Operated under the management of Lemos & Pateras.
 Sold in 1958 to Albaro Società Italiana di Navigazione, Genoa and renamed Priaruggia.
 Rebuilt at Genoat in 1960.
 Her fore section was joined to the stern section of the Liberty ship to form a new vessel 511 ft 0 in long and named Albaro.
 Sold in 1963 to Industriale Maritima, Genoa.
 Sold later that year to Aegean Compania Navigation, Panama and renamed Aigaion.
-Reflaggged to Greece and operated under the management of Phoenix Maritime Agencies.
+Reflagged to Greece and operated under the management of Phoenix Maritime Agencies.
 She was scrapped at Osaka, Japan in September 1968.